Controlling unfolding in type theory: Introduction

 \section{Introduction}

-In dependent type theory, terms are type checked modulo definitional equality, a congruence generated by $\alpha$-, $\beta$-, and $\eta$-laws, as well unfolding of definitions.
+In dependent type theory, terms are type checked modulo definitional equality, a congruence generated by $\alpha$-, $\beta$-, and $\eta$-laws, as well as unfolding of definitions.
 Unfolding definitions is to some extent a convenience that allows type checkers to silently discharge many proof obligations, \eg{} a list of length $1+1$ is without further annotation also a list of length $2$.
-It is by no means the case, however, that we always want a given definition to unfold: \begin{itemize} \item \emph{Modularity}: Dependent types are famously sensitive to the smallest changes to definitions, such as whether $\prn{+}$ recurs on its first or its second argument.
+It is by no means the case, however, that we always want a given definition to unfold:

+\begin{itemize} \item \emph{Modularity}: Dependent types are famously sensitive to the smallest changes to definitions, such as whether $\prn{+}$ recurs on its first or its second argument.
 If we plan to change a definition in the future, it may be desirable to avoid exposing its implementation to the type checker.

-\item \emph{Usability}: Although unfolding has the potential to simplify proof states, it also has the potential to dramatically complicate them, resulting in unreadable subgoals, error messages, \etc{} A user may find that certain definitions are likely to be problematic in this way, and thus opt not to unfold them. \end{itemize} Many proof assistants accordingly have implementation-level support for marking definitions \emph{opaque} (unable to be unfolded), including Agda's \texttt{abstract} keyword~\cite{agda} and Coq's \texttt{Qed} command~\cite{coq}.
+\item \emph{Usability}: While unfolding may simplify proof states, it also has the potential to complicate them, resulting in unreadable subgoals, error messages, \etc{} A user may find that certain definitions are likely to be problematic in this way, and thus opt not to unfold them. \end{itemize}

-But unfolding definitions is not merely a matter of convenience: to prove a property of a function, we must unfold it.
-For example, if we make the definition of the $\prn{+}$ function opaque, then $\prn{+}$ is indistinguishable from a variable of type $\mathbb{N}\to\mathbb{N}\to\mathbb{N}$ and so cannot be shown to be commutative, satisfy $1+1=2$, \etc{}
+Many proof assistants accordingly have implementation-level support for marking definitions \emph{opaque} (unable to be unfolded), including Agda's \texttt{abstract} \citep{agda} and Coq's \texttt{Qed}~\citep{coq}.
+But unfolding definitions is not merely a matter of convenience: to reason about a function, we must unfold it.
+For example, if we make the definition of $\prn{+}$ opaque, then $\prn{+}$ is indistinguishable from a variable of type $\mathbb{N}\to\mathbb{N}\to\mathbb{N}$ and so cannot be shown to be commutative, satisfy $1+1=2$, \etc{}